cheatham1/GetStartedBook/the_display_histograms.md

 ## Reconstructed Dilepton Mass [GeV]

 This histogram displays the mass reconstructed from the two leptons in the final state.
-The variable describes the mass of an intermediate particle that has decayed to the two leptons.

 ![](pictures/DiLeptonMassNoCuts.png)
 With no cuts, this peaks at 90 GeV, due the huge [$$Z$$ boson](http://pdg.lbl.gov/2012/listings/rpp2012-list-z-boson.pdf) contribution.

 ![](pictures/MassCutLess75.png)
 ![](pictures/NumbersMassCutLess75.png)
-We remove a large number of $$Z$$ boson events by selecting Reconstructed Dilepton Mass < 75 GeV, whilst hardly touching our Higgs signal.
+We can remove a large number of $$Z$$ boson events by selecting Reconstructed Dilepton Mass < 75 GeV, whilst hardly touching our Higgs signal.
-The $$H\rightarrow W^+W^-$$ sample significance has increased from 0.021 to 0.110 with this cut.
+The $$H\rightarrow W^+W^-$$ sample significance increases from 0.021 to 0.110 with this cut.
-It is thus a useful quantity to reduce the huge $$Z$$ boson background.
+It is thus a useful quantity to use to reduce the huge $$Z$$ boson background.

 ## Number of Jets